ethcatherders/EIPIP/All EIPIP Meetings/Meeting 007.md

 One comment on that.
 There has been a need expressed in the survey for clarity on where the EIP process ends and where the hard fork coordination begins.
 Or at least how those two are separate, clarifying that part.

 **Pooja Ranjan**
-I would agree, for the most part, with James as well as Tim.
-Right now, the process of EIP and the hard fork is not actually separated, but in my opinion, the EthMagicians is a very good forum.
-We can go ahead and do that in addition to James's idea of collecting information from individual clients, we can also start referring to the point of discussion.
-And if we make it a preference of having EthMagicians instead of the PR of that, we would be having collective information in one place.
-And even if it is async, we're also getting async information during the AllCoreDev call.
+I would agree to most of the part, with James as well as Tim.
+Right now, the process of EIP and the hard fork is not actually separated.
+In my opinion, the EthMagicians is a very good forum, we can go ahead and do that.
+In addition to James's idea of collecting information from individual clients, we can also start referring (EthMagician) to the point of discussion.
+And if we make it a preference of having EthMagicians instead of the PR, we would be having collective information in one place.
+And even if it is async, we're also getting a synced information during the AllCoreDev call.

 So there is basically a fine line between the hard fork process and the EIP process itself.
 I tried to document that sometime back in one of the EIPs - it must have been moved somewhere else.
 But yeah, I find that this may be a good way forward in which people will be getting accurate information even about all the clients and where they stand at any point in time.